 - Install a bird feeder in view of the window so your child can feed and take an interest in the visiting bird species.
 Encourage them to identify or draw the birds.

-- Set-up play areas using natural materials: wood, pebbles, bark, pinecones, sand and cork all make for interesting natural textures and encourage children think and explore.
+- Set-up play areas using natural materials: wood, pebbles, bark, pinecones, sand and cork all make for interesting natural textures and encourage children to think and explore.

-- Try some leaf rubbing and nature based printing.
-Children can decorate their room with the artwork they have created or start a nature scrap book.
+- Try some leaf rubbing and nature-based printing.
+Children can decorate their room with the artwork they have created or start a nature scrapbook.

-- Have a treasure hunt for natural objects like leaves, cones, flowers, twigs, feathers and snail shells, then use them for some nature based arts and crafts.
+- Have a treasure hunt for natural objects like leaves, cones, flowers, twigs, feathers and snail shells, then use them for some nature-based arts and crafts.

 - Go on a nature trail.
 No matter the size of your outdoor space, if you look close enough, there is always plenty to see.
 Try taking photos or using a magnifying glass.

 There are many great ways to incorporate nature into your little one’s day or outdoor playtime.
-Classic games like ‘I Spy’ can even be adapted for nature, just look around you and you’ll be amazed how many natural things you can see.
+Classic games like ‘I Spy’ can even be adapted for nature, just look around you and you’ll be amazed at how many natural things you can see.